 - You must not prepare tax returns for individuals who have:

 - Self-employment income (except for T4A slips with income in box 48 under $1,000);

 - Business or rental income and expenses;

 - Interest income over $1,000;

 - Capital gains or losses (including sale of principal residence);

 - Filed for bankruptcy or consumer protection, or

 - Died in the taxation year.

-To apply for this exemption, please access “Online Services” (top right) by entering your username and password.
-Once signed in, click on the “Other Services” tab, then select “Volunteer Tax Services” in the right hand column navigation bar.
+To apply for this exemption, please access “Online Services” by entering your username and password.
+Once signed in, click on the “Other Services”, then select “Volunteer Tax Services”.